-(All CX leaders should familiarize themselves with the Peak-End Rule.
+(All CX leaders should familiarize themselves with the peak-end rule.
 But I’m not gonna lie: Kahneman’s book is a tough read.
+The psychological science is pretty dense.
 However, it will make you a better CX leader if you invest the time and focus to tackle it.)

 Kahneman’s an academic, not a CX leader.
 As such, he limited his research to short-term experiences.
 (Though, arguably, a colonoscopy probably doesn’t feel like a short experience.)

 So the findings are incomplete, which limits their broad application.

 Most of the experiences we’re managing in CX are longer-term in nature.
 That includes things like applying for a mortgage, co-creating innovative products with a client, or filing an automobile claim.